 Most kinds of arthritis cause pain and swelling in your joints.
 Joints are places where two bones meet, such as your elbow or knee.
 Infectious arthritis is an infection in the joint.
 The infection comes from a bacterial, viral, or fungal infection that spreads from another part of the body.
-Besides the usual arthritis symptoms, it can cause chills and fever.
+Symptoms of infectious arthritis include

 To diagnose infectious arthritis, your health care provider may do tests of your blood, urine, and joint fluid.
 Treatment includes medicines and sometimes surgery.

 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Late cardiac assessment in children diagnosed with post-streptococcal reactive arthritis:...

 - Article: Septic arthritis in children: frequency of coexisting unsuspected osteomyelitis and...